Johannes Brahms: The Schumanns and Leipzig

+Early compositions, reception, and polemics

 After the publication of his Op.
 10 Ballades for piano, Brahms published no further works until 1860.
 His major project of this period was the Piano Concerto in D minor, which he had begun as a work for two pianos in 1854 but soon realized needed a larger-scale format.
 Based in Hamburg at this time, he gained, with Clara's support, a position as musician to the tiny court of Detmold, the capital of the Principality of Lippe, where he spent the winters of 1857 to 1860 and for which he wrote his two Serenades (1858 and 1859, Opp.
 11 and 16).
 In Hamburg he established a women's choir for which he wrote music and conducted.
 To this period also belong his first two Piano Quartets (Op.
 25 and Op.
 26) and the first movement of the third Piano Quartet, which eventually appeared in 1875.

 The end of the decade brought professional setbacks for Brahms.
 The premiere of the First Piano Concerto in Hamburg on 22 January 1859, with the composer as soloist, was poorly received.
 Brahms wrote to Joachim that the performance was "a brilliant and decisive – failure ...
 [I]t forces one to concentrate one's thoughts and increases one's courage ...
 But the hissing was too much of a good thing ..."
 At a second performance, audience reaction was so hostile that Brahms had to be restrained from leaving the stage after the first movement.
 As a consequence of these reactions Breitkopf and Härtel declined to take on his new compositions.
 Brahms consequently established a relationship with other publishers, including Simrock, who eventually became his major publishing partner.

 Brahms further made an intervention in 1860 in the debate on the future of German music which seriously misfired.
 Together with Joachim and others, he prepared an attack on Liszt's followers, the so-called "New German School" (although Brahms himself was sympathetic to the music of Richard Wagner, the School's leading light).
 In particular they objected to the rejection of traditional musical forms and to the "rank, miserable weeds growing from Liszt-like fantasias".
 A draft was leaked to the press, and the Neue Zeitschrift für Musik published a parody which ridiculed Brahms and his associates as backward-looking.
 Brahms never again ventured into public musical polemics.